DigiKlausur/docker-stacks/README.md

 # E2x Docker Stacks

 ## Branches
 The `dev` branch will always reflect `digiklausur/{image_name}-dev:tag` on the docker hub, and the `master` branch reflects `digiklausur/{image_name}:tag`.
 The default image tag is `latest`, and images from github tags are also built by using the github tag as the image tag.
+Additionally, the image used in a particular semester can be pulled using tag i.e. `ws20` for winter semester 2020.

 ## Single user images
-The minimal single user image `minimal-notebook` is based on [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks/blob/master/minimal-notebook/Dockerfile).
+* `minimal-notebook` is based on [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks/blob/master/minimal-notebook/Dockerfile)
 * `notebook` image is used for teaching environment
-* `restricted-notebook` is used for examination environment
+* `exam-notebook` is used for examination environment

 ## Run the image locally
 ```